4.9-Stars

 Switchboard Hallway

 Additional components that may be integrated include voltage regulators, surge suppressors, and power factor correction capacitors.
-The main purposes of the switchboard are distributing electricity, providing overcurrent protection, allowing safe isolation of circuits, and giving the means to monitor and control power.
+The primary purposes of the switchboard are distributing electricity, providing overcurrent protection, allowing safe isolation of circuits, and giving the means to monitor and control power.

 A switchboard in commercial buildings may receive indirect power from an upstream circuit breaker.
 Proper installation and maintenance by qualified electricians keep these complex switchboards running smoothly.

-Key Components of a Switchboard
+Critical Components of a Switchboard

 The main components found inside an electrical switchboard include: